percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/vmware.md

 ## Reconfigure interface

-!!! note alert alert-primary ""
+!!! note alert alert-primary "Note"
     When using the command line, the interface is remapped during import.

 ### Reconfigure with UI